-To keep up with the growing volume of media content, the Verizon Media Platform has invested in expanding our global cache footprint.
-In 2019 alone, we added more than 25 Tbps of capacity, added seven global PoPs, and close to 900 last-mile connections.
-While effective at improving performance, raw capacity by itself is not enough, nor is it a sustainable business model for meeting the ever-growing global demand for streaming content.
+To keep up with the growing volume of media content, the Verizon Media, now Edgio Media, Platform has invested in expanding our global cache footprint.
+In 2019 alone, we added more than 25 Tbps of capacity, seven global PoPs, and close to 900 last-mile connections.
+While effective at improving performance, raw capacity is not enough, nor is it a sustainable business model for meeting the ever-growing global demand for streaming content.

 To maximize the availability of our network capacity, we invest equally in technologies, processes, and tools that keep operational and infrastructure costs in check.
 Our research team continually pushes the boundary of caching technologies, applying and refining processes to give our network operators granular control over how, when, and where content is cached.

 The goal of any caching strategy is to keep the most popular content in the cache while quickly and efficiently removing the less popular content.
 Over the years, researchers and software developers have devised countless strategies intended to solve the caching challenge.
 These range from relatively simple to extremely complex.
 Some of the more popular strategies include:

 The least recently used (LRU)

 First in, first out (FIFO)